styletab/ruby-vs-js-hash-dictionary/README.md

 => [:given_name, :surname, :height, :weight]
 ```

-### Code Along: Access and Assignment

-A quick look at access and assignment in [bin/code_along.rb](bin/code_along.rb).

-### Lab: Appending
+### Lab: Hash.new Initialized With Default

-Append `" Boston"` to both `:experience` and `:education` in the hash in
-[bin/lab.rb](bin/lab.rb).
-Append one or more item of your choosing to the
-values at each of these keys.

-### Bonus
+If you noticed during the demo above, we were able to add a default value of
+an empty string to the `consultant` hash using `consultant.default = ''`.

+What if we wanted to instantiate our new hash with this default right off the
+ bat?
+Checkout the Ruby docs on [new hashes with default blocks](http://ruby-doc.org/core-2.3.0/Hash.html#new-method).

-In `bin/lab.rb` initialize `Hash.new` with a [block](https://netinlet.com/blog/2014/01/01/fun-with-ruby-hashes/)
+Then, in `bin/lab.rb` initialize a new hash using `Hash.new` with a block that
-so that if a key is searched for and does not exist, then it will automatically
-be placed in the hash with a default value.
+ sets the default value (without using `.default`) of all keys to the string
+`"Sorry, <keyname> does not exist".`

 ## [License](LICENSE)